emerald-dao/beginner-cadence-course/README.md

 ## 🔖 What will I create?

 You will create your own NFT smart contract deployed to Flow Testnet.
+You can see an example of that <a href="https://flow-view-source.com/testnet/account/0xfa88aefbb588049d/contract/YoungJacob">here</a>.

 However, the foundational skills you learn will allow you to make much more than that.

 ## 😇 Who is this course meant for?